douira/resolution-editor/.github/CONTRIBUTING.md

 ## Note on using git with this repo
 Please run `git fetch -p` after having deleted a branch from a merged PR.
 This will actually delete the branch on the remote git servers instead of just "fake" deleting it.
+Use `npm install` to resolve merge conflicts in package-lock.json if there are any.
+Npm will automatically detect and fix git merge conflicts.

 ## Tags
 - The `bug` tag can be used on issues that describe a bug or on PRs that fix bugs.